 To graduate from the Nursing Assistant/Geriatric Aide Program, students must not only meet the academic standards of the college, but in addition, must achieve a grade of "C" or better in each Nursing Assistant/Geriatric Aide course and the Cardiopulmonary Resuscitation/First Aid course.
-For students to proceed to the clinical component of the Nursing Assistant/Geriatric Aide course, the student must have a grade of "C" or better in the classroom portion of the course, and a current CPR card.
+For students to proceed to the clinical component of the Nursing Assistant/Geriatric Aide course, the student must have a grade of "C" or better in the classroom portion of the course, and a current certification in CPR for Health Care Professionals.